btwonion/item-hunt/README.md

 > Fabric/Quilt mod, which adds a game-like challenge to gather all items
 >> Goal: Collect all items in the game! :)

+## Minecraft compatibility
+This project is not actively maintained by me anymore.
+Nevertheless, i will fix bugs and update to a specific version on request.
+For this simply join my discord linked below.

 ## Configuration

 The items contained in this challenge are configurable via the config file: